oneoaas-golib/bosun/docs/definitions.md

 ### Template Error handling
 Templates can throw errors at runtime (i.e. when a notification is sent).
 Although the configuration check makes sure that templates are valid, you can still do things like try to dereference objects that are nil pointers.

 When a template fails to render, a generic notification will be emailed to the people that would have recieved the alert.
-(TODO: Look up what happens for non-email alerts in this case and explain it there.)
+In the case of a post notification (where the subject is used).
+The following text will be posted `error: template rendering error for alert <alertkey>` where the alert key is something like `os.cpu{host=a}`.

 In order to prevent the template from completelying failing and resulting in the generic notification, errors can be handled inside the application.